dominodatalab/aihub_llama3_1_sft/README.md

 *app.sh* - This script has launch instructions for the accompanying Streamlit app.

+**Note :** The first load of the app takes time as it loads the fine tuned model into memory

 ## License
 This template is licensed under Apache 2.0 and contains the following components: